The top 15 horror movies with the most jump scares recorded to watch right now

-Halloween may officially be over for another year, but for horror fanatics – does the witching hour ever really end?
+Halloween may officially be over for another year, but for horror fanatics, the scares never really end.

 From slashers to exorcisms, body horror to the zombies, found footage and all in between, horror films are a big part of cinema history, as directors look to satisfy people’s innate desire to be terror-stricken each and every year.